prometheus/prometheus/docs/configuration/configuration.md

 Eureka SD configurations allow retrieving scrape targets using the [Eureka](https://github.com/Netflix/eureka) REST API.
-Prometheus will periodically check the REST endpoint for currently running tasks and create a target group for every app that has at least one healthy task.
+Prometheus will periodically check the REST endpoint for currently running tasks and create a target group for every app.

 The following meta labels are available on targets during [relabeling](#relabel_config):